Exception.h File Reference

 Detailed Description

-An Exception indicate an error condition from which recovery may be possible.
+An Exception indicates an error condition from which recovery may be possible.

 Handlers are instantiated by the TRY-CATCH and TRY-FINALLY statements, which are implemented as macros in this interface.
 These statements handle nested exceptions and manage exception-state data.
 The syntax of the TRY-CATCH statement is,